Extending the cosmic distance ladder two orders of magnitude with strongly lensed Cepheids, carbon AGB, and RGB stars: The CMD of magnified bright stars

 \section{The CMD of magnified bright stars}

-With the stellar population shown in Figure~\ref{Fig_LMC_AGB}, and the PDF of magnification shown in Figure~\ref{Fig_PDFmu}, we can now simulate how bright stars in an LMC-like galaxy at $z=0.725$ that is crossing the cluster caustic of A370 would look like when deep observations are taken with JWST.
-First, we assigned to each star a random macromodel magnification in the range $50<\mum<5000$ following the canonical PDF of macromodel magnification, $P(\mum)\propto\mum^{-3}$.
+To simulate deep JWST observations of stars in an LMC-like galaxy at $z=0.725$ crossing the cluster caustic of A370, we combined the stellar population shown in Figure~\ref{Fig_LMC_AGB} with the magnification PDF shown in Figure~\ref{Fig_PDFmu}.
+We assigned each star a random macromodel magnification in the range $50<\mum<5000$ following the canonical PDF of macromodel magnification, $P(\mum)\propto\mum^{-3}$ \citep{Schneider1992}.
 The lower limit $\mum=50$ corresponds to the lowest macromodel magnification expected in portions of the Dragon galaxy where individual stars can still be detected (through microlensing).
-The upper limit, $\mum=5000$ corresponds to the highest peak in the microlensed lognormal pdf shown in Figure~\ref{Fig_PDFmu} expected near the cluster CC.
-This peak is lower than the macromodel magnification near the CC due to the effect of microlenses as discussed in \cite{Palencia2023}.
-Next, for each $\mum$ we compute the PDF of magnification according to the value of $\mum$, $P(\mu_{\rm micro})$.
-Each one of these $P(\mu_{\rm micro})$ resembles a curve in Figure~\ref{Fig_PDFmu}.
-Finally, we assign the final value of the magnification according to $P(\mu_{\rm micro})$ and compute the apparent magnitude after lensing amplification. \\
+The upper limit $\mum=5000$ corresponds to the highest peak in the microlensed lognormal pdf shown in Figure~\ref{Fig_PDFmu} expected near the cluster CC .
+This peak is lower than the macromodel magnification near the CC owing to the effect of microlenses \citep{Palencia2023}.
+Next, for each $\mum$ we computed $P(\mu_{\rm micro})$ according to the value of $\mum$.
+Each $P(\mu_{\rm micro})$ resembles a curve in Figure~\ref{Fig_PDFmu}.
+Finally, we randomly assigned $\mu_{\rm micro}$ from the generated $P(\mu_{\rm micro})$ and computed the apparent magnitude after lensing amplification according to

-The resulting apparent magnitudes of the lensed stars is shown in Figure~\ref{Fig_LMC_AGB_Lensed}.
-The red points corresponds to the stars in the narrow TRGB magnitude range in Figure~\ref{Fig_LMC_AGB} which are spread over a much wider range due to the random magnification values.
-Similarly, blue dots are those that fall in the center of the JAGB region marked in Figure~\ref{Fig_LMC_AGB}.
-The detection limit achievable with JWST in deep exposures of 16.7 hours and in F200W (AB 30 mag) is shown as a horizontal dashed line.
-Above this line we expect to see a few NESC stars from the three groups, Cepheids, JAGB and TRGB. \\

-The example shown in this figure corresponds to the case where we adopt $h=0.74$.
-For the alternative cosmology with $h=0.68$, all stars would be $\approx 0.18$ magnitudes fainter, so we would expect a reduction in the number of stars above the detection limit.
+where $M_{\rm LMC}$ is the observed AB magnitude in $J$ or $H$ \citep{Ripoche2020}, while 18.5 and 43.12 are the distance moduli to the LMC and $z=0.725$ respectively (for h=0.74), and $0.59=2.5{\rm log}_{10}(1+z)$ is the bandwidth correction after making the simplification that at $z=0.725$ the J-band redshifts identically into F200W and that the filter response is similar in both bands.
+The resulting apparent magnitudes are shown in Figure~\ref{Fig_LMC_AGB_Lensed}.
+For $h=0.68$, all stars would be $\approx$0.18~fainter, but even in that case many NESCs from the three groups, Cepheids, JAGB, and TRGB should be above the detection limit.